-Being able to speak good English is important for your own safety and that of your colleagues.
-As an ESC volunteer at Wild Futures you will work with potentially dangerous animals.
-If the volunteer does not speak English we will have problems communicating.
+Being able to speak good English (at least a level B) is important for your own safety and that of your colleagues.
+As an ESC volunteer at Wild Futures, you will work with potentially dangerous animals.
+If the volunteer does not speak English well, we will have problems communicating.